TimEmpey/ParkAPI/README.md

 <br>

-To initialize the API you need to press 'Try it out'
+To initialize the API you need to press 'Try it out' followed by 'Execute'

 <br>